iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Set Limit Part I.md

 ### **Characterizing Sequential Limit using Set Limit**

 We disect the definition of a discrete set limit listed above.
-The following three observations characterize limits of a sequences of sets, in increasing level of abstractness.
+The following three observations characterize limits of a sequence of sets, in increasing level of abstractness.

 #### **Thm | Monotone Set Convergence for Discrete Set Limits**
 > For set of monotonically expanding set $A_1 \subseteq A_2 \subseteq \cdots \subseteq A_{n}\cdots$, we have the set limit being: